seunboy1/seunboy1/README.md

-- 👀 I'm passionate about Software Engineering, Artificial Intelligence, Deep Learning, MLOps and Data Engineering.
+- 👀 I'm passionate about Software Engineering, Machine and Deep Learning, MLOps and Data Engineering.
 I am currently working in the field of Computer Vision, Image Processing, Biometrics and Pattern Recognition.

 - 🌱 I’m currently exploring MLOps, Data Engineering